HeavenVolkoff/prop/README.md

 ## Prop
 Promises with opinions for asyncio and Python 3.6+

-> This project is a revitalization of a promise submodules from another project of mine: [aRx](https://github.com/HeavenVolkoff/aRx).
+> This is a revitalization of a promise submodule from another project of mine: [aRx](https://github.com/HeavenVolkoff/aRx).
 > So, for older revisions of the code check there.

 ### Summary